Experience cashless, super-quick and frictionless claims process.

 Cashless hospitalisation offers several benefits to the policyholder, read on to find out the details:

-Cashless hospitalisation or health insurance policies are useful especially during unplanned or emergency situations.
+Cashless hospitalisation is especially useful during unplanned or emergency situations.
 During this time, there may be a situation to arrange funds for the hospitalisation costs, this is where cashless insurance plans or hospitalisation comes to your rescue.
 It acts as a financial cover during hospitalisation and you don’t have to pay from your pocket.

-Instead of worrying about how to arrange funds during hospitalisation, cashless treatment offers to pay the bills, thereby offering you the peace of mind.
-You also get to visit some of the best hospitals to avail of quality healthcare.
+Instead of worrying about how to arrange funds during hospitalisation, cashless treatment offers to pay the bills, thereby offering you peace of mind.
+You also get to avail yourself of quality healthcare at one of the network hospitals.

-There may be a situation of a medical emergency while travelling, especially if you are in an unfamiliar place.
-You can visit any of the network hospital listed by the insurer to avail emergency hospitalisation without having to worry about medical expenses.
+There may be a medical emergency situation while traveling, especially if you are in an unfamiliar place.
+You can visit any of the network hospitals listed by the insurer (e.g. ACKO) to avail of emergency hospitalisation without having to worry about medical expenses.

 Generally, insurance providers offer different coverages in their health insurance policies.
 However, there are some standard coverages that are part of the cashless health insurance plan, below are the details.